Financial-Times/origami-codedocs/README.md

 doppler setup
 ```

-Setup will ask you to select the project you want to use, select `origami-codedocs` and then select the dev environment.
+Setup will ask you to select the project you want to use, select `origami-codedocs` and then select the `local` environment.
 Once setup is complete you can download the secrets to your local environment by running:

 ```sh
 doppler secrets download --format --no-file > .env